Queensland Fertility Group has extensive experience in helping women who cannot conceive with their own eggs to have a healthy baby using donor eggs.

 Can egg donation help me?

-- are going through premature menopause
+- you are going through premature menopause

-You and your donor meet with one of our doctors to discuss the treatment program that suits you.
-Essentially, your donor will undergo a collection of her eggs, while we prepare the lining of your uterus to accept a fertilised embryo.
+Your Queensland Fertility Group Fertility Specialist will then work with you and your egg donor to develop a treatment program that suits you.
+Your donor will undergo hormonal stimulation to encourage egg development and collection of her eggs, while we prepare the lining of your uterus to accept a fertilised embryo.

 Once your donor’s eggs are collected, they are fertilised in the laboratory using sperm from either your partner or a donor, and the embryo most likely to develop into a successful pregnancy is then transferred back to your body.
 Any other viable embryos are frozen for potential future transfer, and a pregnancy test is carried out two weeks after the embryo transfer.

 How much does it cost to use donor eggs in Queensland?

 A coordination fee of $1,995 applies when using donor eggs to cover counselling, administration, nursing and donor team appointments.

 If using a known donor, the recipient covers the cost of the donor’s IVF or IVF/ICSI cycle, as well as her own embryo transfer cycle.

 To find out more about using donor eggs, or to book an appointment with a Queensland Fertility Group Fertility Specialist, call 1800 111 483 to speak with an experienced Fertility Advisor or send us an email enquiry.